robertialenti/Skyscrapers/README.md

 ## Code

 ### 1. Prelinimaries
 In this section, I import the libraries needed to scrape, clean, and plot the data.
-The scraping is done with a combination of Selenium, Beautifulsoup, and Pandas.
+The scraping is done with a combination of Selenium, Beautifulsoup, and Pandas using an undetected Chrome instance.

 ### 2. Scraping
-The building-level data is gathered from [SkyscraperPage](https://skyscraperpage.com/), which provides comprehensive coverage of large buildings across more than 7,500 cities.
+The building-level data is gathered from [SkyscraperPage](https://skyscraperpage.com/), which provides comprehensive coverage of large buildings across more than 7,000 cities.
 The scraper uses Selenium and BeautifulSoup to dynamically navigate the website and parse HTML on each city's webpage.
-In each city, I collect property-level information for all buildings.
+In each city, I collect property-level information for all buildings, which includes their address, completion status, height, etc.

 ### 3. Geocoding
-As I will be plotting skyscraper construction by metro area, I choose to simply geoccode a small sample of buildings from each metropolitain area, and use the average latitude and longitude.
-This reduces the number of geocoding calls performed with Google's Geocoding API and makes the visualization more readable.
+As I will be plotting skyscraper construction by metro area, I choose to simply geoccode a small sample of buildings from each metropolitain area and use the average latitude and longitude to geolocate the metro area.
+This reduces the number of geocoding calls performed with Google's Geocoding API - as it circumvents the need to geolocate each metro areas constituent cities - and makes the visualization more readable.

 ### 4. Preparing Data
 The complete dataset has the following variables.
 The dataset includes xx buildings from yy cities and zz metropoltain areas.